pupenasan/hmi/citect/opcdaclient.md

 **Note**

 - Familiarize yourself with the target OPC server(s) before using this driver.
 This will help you enter the item identifiers for the tag addresses using the correct syntax.
 - Using remote servers requires configuring DCOM security.
 Since configuring security can be complex, you should plan your system settings in advance, and establish a protocol so that the Windows accounts to be used by operators have sufficient privilege.
 If sufficient privileges are not established, communications errors may result.
-See [Software requirements](mk:@MSITStore:C:\Program Files (x86)\AVEVA\Citect SCADA 2018 R2\Bin\OPC.chm::/OPC_software_requirements.htm) for more information.

 ### Software requirements